GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ## Using multiple templates

-In this step, you will create a template that imports another template.
-You will further deconstruct `two-vms.yaml` and create a template for a network and a template for a firewall rule to allow incoming traffic on port 80.
+In this step, you will explore a template that imports another template.
+You will examine a template for a network and a template for a firewall rule to allow incoming traffic on port 80.

 After this step, your configuration only needs to call a single template to create a deployment with all of these resources.

-### Creating a template for a network
+## Viewing a template for a network

 Create a new template file named `network-template.py` with the following network definition: